 Issues as varied as narcolepsy, sleep paralysis, dreams, and restless leg syndrome follow closely behind those leaders, returning between nearly 8 million and more than 9 million searches each for the year.

 It’s important to remember that not all people who Google these issues suffer from them, and search results do not necessarily represent the actual number of Americans who experience the problem.

-For example, even though sleep apnea was the most frequently Googled condition, it’s reported that obstructive sleep apnea affects 5-20% of the adult population.
-It’s insomnia, though, that ranks as the most common specific sleep disorder, with short-term issues reported by about 30% of adults.
+For example, even though sleep apnea was the most frequently Googled condition, it’s reported that 30% of adults.of the adult population.
+It’s insomnia, though, that ranks as the most common specific sleep disorder, with short-term issues reported by about

-Sleepwalking, which appears halfway down the list of Google results, occurs in about 8.4 million people, or 3.6% of the population, and snoring affects about half of all people at some point in their lives.
+Sleepwalking, which appears halfway down the list of Google results, occurs in about 8.4 million people, or 3.6% of the population, and snoring effects about at some point in their lives.